Definition of a freelancer

 - Length of work contract: freelancers are contracted for a specific amount of work or time; staff have permanent contracts

-- Pay: freelancers are paid by the job; staff have steady income
+- Pay: freelancers are paid by the job, (but are often paid higher than regular employment); staff have steady income

 - Tax: freelancers usually submit a tax return each year and pay taxes and National Insurance owing; staff have tax and National Insurance deducted at source